vbotka/ansible-freebsd-mysql/README.md

 * Change root password

+WARNING: Tasks secret.yml are not idempotent !

+Run the tasks '-t bsd_mysql_secret' only once to change temporary password for *bsd_mysql_login_user* (by default root).
+Run '-t bsd_mysql_assert' first to see the status of the passwords.

 Store temporary root password in the local file.
 Change the root password to *bsd_mysql_secret*.
 This task is tagged *never* and shall be run on demand only to change the temporary root password

 ```bash
 shell> ansible-playbook mysql.yml -t bsd_mysql_secret